Jama Aden: Doping

+Aden's second athlete caught for doping in 2015, Laila Traby, was suspended for EPO-use after French police found EPO in her apartment (Font-Romeu) in Nov 2014 and later she tested positive.

 When interviewed by French sport paper L'Equipe after Genzebe Dibaba set the world record i Monaco Diamond League 2015, Aden told the journalist his personal best at 1500 meter was 3.36. "un athlète moyen, dit-il.
 1'46’’ sur 800 m et 3’36’’ au 1 500 m".
 According to statistics from IAAF, Aden's personal best at 1500 metres is 3.38.

-It is common in athletics with so called "behind the scene" doping-accusation following a world record.
-However, such an outspoken critical voice as Volker Wagner's (coach to among other Tegla Leroupe) is not common.
-In one of the biggest Swedish daily news paper – prior to 2015 World Championship in Beijing – he commented Genezbe's world record at 1500 metres with: "This is something I don't believe in! ".
-Indirectly accusing her and her team and coach of doping.
-The Ethiopian sport journalist Bizuayehu Wagaw with running as specialization commented in turn what Wagner said with: "He should be silent [...] it is a shame people say like that without the person is proven guilty".
+In the Swedish daily newspaper Expressen, prior to 2015 World Championship in Beijing, Volker Wagner commented on Genezbe's world record at 1500 metres with: "This is something I don't believe in! " The Ethiopian sport journalist Bizuayehu Wagaw with running as specialization commented in turn what Wagner said with: "He should be silent [...] it is a shame people say like that without the person is proven guilty".

 In June 2016, Aden was arrested in Spain after police raided his hotel room and found performance-enhancing substances.